vibrantemerald2367-tech/VEXV5-RobotCode-Resources/README.md

 ![VEX Robotics](https://img.shields.io/badge/VEX-V5-red?style=for-the-badge&logo=robot)
 ![License](https://img.shields.io/badge/License-GPL%203.0-green?style=for-the-badge)

-This repository contains VEX robotics competition code for both autonomous and driver control periods.
+This repository contains VEX robotics competition code written by our team for both autonomous and driver control periods.
 These programs were developed for robots (using VEX V5 hardware) of various VEX competition seasons and showcase different robotic functionalities and strategies.
-The programs for each competition season will be released after the season to prevent competition leaks.
+The programs for each competition season will be uploaded after the season to prevent competition leaks.
+Please only use this as guidance and a learning tool.

 ## 🤖 Autonomous Programs (please note that individual number values may vary based on individual motor inaccuracies, use the programs as reference only)